anoma/nspec/docs/disclaimer.md

 - The documentation is versioned, so refer to the specific version when discussing this documentation.
 Where is the version?
 Latest is not the version, we use semver.
 Find the version in website title or in the footer of any page.
+If you want to refer to `main`, use the commit hash.

 - This documentation is written in natural language in combination with mathematical notation and Juvix code snippets (read more about it